 When a parent requests a due process hearing, the LEA must provide an opportunity for a resolution meeting to discuss the concerns and the facts forming the basis of the due process complaint and provide an opportunity to resolve the concerns.
 The first meeting must occur within 15 calendar days of receiving a due process complaint from the parent/adult student, and prior to initiating a due process hearing.
 The SEA monitors the resolution meeting timelines through a tracking form which is submitted to the LEA and hearing officer.
 In the event the LEA does not implement the resolution session requirements, the parent/adult student may ask the due process hearing officer to begin the due process hearing timeline.
-A resolution meeting need not be held if both parties agree in writing to waive the resolution meeting is not required.
+A resolution meeting need not be held if both parties agree in writing to waive the resolution meeting or both parties agree to participate in mediation.
+If the LEA files the complaint, a resolution meeting is not required.
 If a resolution is reached regarding the issues raised in the due process complaint, the LEA representative and parent/adult student will sign a legally binding agreement that is enforceable in state and federal court.